microprediction/curiouskids/docs/README.md

 # Curious Kids

 Just a bunch of conversation starters.
-Pull requests are welcomed.
+Intended for interactive use with kids.

 ### Mixed Problems